clemtibs/wf2ls/README.md

 Workflowy and LogSeq have some fundamentally different approaches to storing what is essentially pages of lists.
 Workflowy is one page with everything else as a list underneath, and pages are virtually constructed via zoom level.
-While LogSeq utilizers multiple pages with smaller lists contained therein; amongst many other things.
+While LogSeq utilizes multiple pages with smaller lists contained therein; amongst many other things.

 So a lot of the conversions require opinionated translations.
 I've done my best to make some core features here configurable, but I understand that not everything can be accounted for.

-Here is a list of design/philosophy discrepancies and my solutions to them; this is also a bit of a roadmap for myself.
+Here is a list of design and philosophy discrepancies and my solutions to them; this is also a bit of a roadmap for myself.

 **Anything suffixed with a __*__ indicates that the option/feature is not